The Shift Leaders Challenge

 Sometimes Shift Leader training gets overlooked.
 It’s easy to rely on their talent and experience as a crew member and overlook their need for leadership development.
 This is usually an important transitional stage of a young leaders career and has the potential to make or break their leadership future.
 Training sometimes gets truncated and they can tend to be a lightning rod for criticism when things don’t go right.
 It all rolls downhill, but usually doesn’t quite make it to the bottom.

-Five things all Shift Leaders need from their Supervisors:
+Five things all Shift Leaders need from their Supervisors to become a Rockstar:

 Quality Time – Shift Leaders need for their mentor to spend quality time with them.
 People don’t develop by accident.
 Things don’t just happen without strategy and intentionality and certainly without trust.